-Internal fraud, also called occupational fraud or insider fraud, poses a threat to organizations of all sizes.
-The Association of Certified Fraud Examiners estimates that on average organizations lose 5% of their annual revenue to fraud each year, with nearly half of that attributed to internal, employee-driven fraud.
+How do you protect yourself when the threat is coming from within?
+Internal fraud, also called insider fraud, poses a threat to organizations worldwide.
+On average, they lose 5% of their annual revenue to fraud each year, with nearly half of that attributed to internal, employee-driven fraud.
+In the US alone, some $50 billion is lost to internal fraud annually.
 And as companies face increasing economic uncertainty, the incentives and pressures that can lead good employees down the path of fraud have never been greater.
-In fact, over the last several years, incidents of insider fraud have tripled (1).

-This article looks at what internal fraud is and what some common insider fraud schemes are.
-It also discusses some of the challenges of detecting and investigating this type of fraud - and how new technology is changing the game.
+This article looks at what internal fraud is, along with some common insider fraud schemes.
+It also discusses some of the challenges of detecting and investigating this type of fraud—and how graph-native investigation technology is offering solutions aligned with modern insider threats.

 Internal fraud happens when employees in a company use deceptive or illegal conduct to gain money or other benefits.
-This can include many different types of schemes, for example:
+This can include many different types of schemes:

 - Insider trading